 In a change from their personal grooming policies, Salisbury fire and police departments will allow male personnel to grow facial hair to promote awareness and support of the United Way of Rowan County during the “Public Safety No-Shave” campaign.
 Female personnel are permitted to wear more elaborate fingernail designs.
 The initiative is similar to other organizations that permit “dress down days.”

-The City of Salisbury will operate on the following schedule for the Dr. Martin Luther King, Jr. holiday, Monday, Jan.
-15:
+The City of Salisbury will operate on the following schedule for the Veterans Day holiday, Monday, Nov.
+12:

 Salisbury Transit will offer free bus rides on Election Day, Tuesday, Nov.
 6.